MrOlm/inStrain/docs/installation.rst

 Installation
 -------------------

 InStrain is written in python.
-There are a number of ways that is can be installed.
+There are a number of ways that it can be installed.

 pip
 +++++++++++++++++